-Bitcoin and crypto adoption has jumped again so far in 2021.
+The World uses 9 times more Bitcoin than in 2020.
+Bitcoin and crypto adoption have jumped again so far in 2021.
 According to research firm Chainalysis, cryptocurrency use has increased by 881% since 2020.

 “Our data shows that residents of more and more countries around the world are diving into cryptocurrencies or seeing an increase in existing adoption,” Chainalysis notes in the excerpt from its geographic report on crypto.
 The report, in its full version, will be published next September.

-The firm based its data on the study of three-point indicators in a total of 154 countries.
-The analysis generates an index ranging from 0 to 1, based on the value transferred in general and retail trade and exchange volumes on P2P exchanges.
+The firm based its data on the study of three-point indicators in 154 countries.
+The analysis generates an index from 0 to 1 based on the value transferred in general and retail trade and exchange volumes on P2P exchanges.

 The sum of the indexes of all the countries analyzed generated a score of 24 at the close of 2021 Q2.
-The previous year, it hovered around 2.5 overall, while in 2019, it was just above 1.
-Since that time, the increase in the global adoption rate is 2,300%, the research highlights.
+The previous year, it hovered around 2.5 overall, while in 2019 it was just above 1.
+Since that time, the increase in the global adoption rate has been 2,300%, the research highlights.

 Analysts point out that the reasons for this growth are most varied depending on the particular cases of each country.